craiggough376/react_leaflet_lesson/react_leaflet.md

 <MapContainer center={[56.8169, -4.1826]} zoom={7} scrollWheelZoom={true}>
 ```

-We Can now use our munro array passed down as props, to make a single marker for each munro.
+We Can now use our munro array passed down as props to create a new array of markers with the munro data.

 ```js
 const MapBox = ({munros}) => {